 We do recognise that impressive as Harald and his descendants were, they probably made very bad house guests.
 The Bluetooth system, by contrast, is something you can bring into your home and forget that it's there.

-If you'd like to know more about Bluetooth in smart homes or how Atamate uses it, please ask us on the form and we'll be happy to answer.
+If you'd like to know more about Bluetooth in smart homes or how Atamate uses it, please ask us on the form or download our whitepaper for more information.